-The College of Education hosts several iterations of Red Clay Writing Workshop events, many for UGA credit or state PLUs.
+Many of these iterations of Red Clay Writing Workshop events can receive UGA credit.
 All Red Clay Writing Project offerings are designed and implemented through the lenses of teacher leadership, teaching for social justice, and teaching in inquiry-based ways.